VPN or Virtual Private Networks do one thing better than almost any other online service:

 Security researchers also believe that the NSA definitely has cracked RSA 1024-bit.

-Consequently, many internet companies have started to migrate their systems away from the less secure RSA 1024-bit.
+Consequently, many internet companies have started to away from the less secure RSA 1024-bit.

 The only unfortunate part about this situation is that, one can easily find plenty of VPN service providers who are still adamant in using RSA 1024-bit in order to protect their handshakes.